 A surface membrane added to the outside of your new impact-resistant windows can make your windows an even more formidable opponent against flying debris and heavy weather.
 The frame construction of your windows makes things that much tougher.

 When it comes to storm preparation, not all homes are prepared equally.
 Impact windows act as the greatest defense to hurricanes, tornadoes, tsunamis, blizzards, and more.
 However, installing impact-resistant windows are a great investment for any homeowner, regardless of living in areas with extreme weather.
 Here are three added advantages impact products provide to all homes.

 Reduced Energy Costs

 Impact windows with laminated glass improve HVAC efficiency and the overall durability of a home.
 For example, impact products prevent excessive heat transfer from the outside.
 As a result, energy costs are reduced because the air conditioning is not needed as much.

 Not only does impact glass prevent break-ins from flying debris, but home invasions as well.
 This material makes it close to impossible for an intruder to shatter a window and enter a home.
 Installing impact windows is one of the easiest ways to burglar-proof your property.

 Upgrading or replacing traditional windows with impact windows is a great way to increase a home’s value and curb appeal.
 There are hundreds of design options to choose from, so it can be done in conjunction with the rest of your property.
 By changing the windows of a home, you can change its whole personality.

 Ready to Learn More?

 Buying impact doors and windows in Miami has never been this easy.
 Sit back, relax, and let the Alco Windows and Doors team provide the service you need.
-Give us a call and set up your appointment today!
+Give us a call or set up your FREE consultation today!